unibz-core/Scior-Dataset/README.md

 This document presents the structure of the files generated during the OntCatOWL-Tester execution.
 For a complete comprehension of the tests (regarding scope, objectives, implementation, etc.), please refer to the OntCatOWL-Tester [description file](https://github.com/unibz-core/OntCatOWL-Tester#readme).

+The aim of the publication of the resulting datasets is to share with the community data that can be analyzed in different ways, even though all executed tests are totally reproducible.

 # Contents

 - [OntCatOWL-Dataset](#ontcatowl-dataset)